 While we are tempted to simply count fruit, God looks first for its quality!
 Faithfulness, trust, devotion, sacrifice, servanthood, humility, love—all these characteristics mark us.
 And though they need to be expressed through action, that is, through what we do (see James 2:20), when they are found in us, as the core of our being in Christ, God is pleased.

 So, how do we strike a balance between resting in God’s unconditional love, on the one hand, and the work that He has called us to, on the other?
-How do we evaluate our performance and that of our team members, spiritually speaking, while at the same time not trusting the count of measurable things to inform and direct us with regard to the things that cannot be counted?

 The balance, I believe, lies between knowing who you are in God’s perfect love in Christ—fully forgiven, fully accepted—and the undeserved calling to serve God on earth so that He might do His heavenly work through you.
 By faith and in trust, we lay down our work to rest in the confidence of the knowledge that He will accomplish His work through us.

-When I was a boy growing up I loved going to the playground.
 After the swings, my next favourite equipment was the teeter-totter.
 To play, you need two willing subjects, one at each end: one to “teet” and the other to “tot”.
 In the middle was a balancing point.
 If there was equal weight, with equal exertion at both ends, a well-calibrated instrument would stabilize, becoming still and resting in the balance.
-This theory is sound, but remember: Most children want to go up and down, producing endless motion rather than balancing perfectly at rest!

-Not surprisingly, knowing who we are in God and doing the work He has called us to is more like the back and forth, up and down of children playing on the teeter-totter than a theology of balance:
+Not surprisingly, knowing who we are in God and doing the work He has called us to is more like the back and forth, up and down of children playing on the teeter-totter than a theology of balance.

 What we know and experience in the world in which we live gives constant pushback against who God is and how He works.
 As an aside, here are some excellent biblical podcasts to keep your focus on your identity in Christ.

 Our challenge is to live in a natural world ruled by natural principles and laws, yet operate instead by the rules and principles of the Kingdom of God.

 Sometimes these things seem to come into balance and we find harmony in the two realities, but most of the time they just seem to clash.
 The key is not so much finding a balance between what we know in the natural and what is revealed to us in the Spirit, but rather resting in God between the two.

 So where does that leave us?
 Well, it brings us to a simple conclusion: If you really want to know how you are doing, you might want to think about who you are asking and what your motives are in asking.